-Our work within 2021-22 has led to improving outcomes, particularly in Reading and Maths across all class in in school, and 2022 outcomes are higher than prepandemic published data at the end of KS2 with progress measures in line with National average.
+Our work within 2022-23 has led to improving outcomes, particularly in

+Reading and Maths across all class in in school, and 2023 outcomes are higher than pre-pandemic published data at the end of KS2 with progress measures above National average.

-Support staff deployment and tutoring for identified individuals is having a positive impact upon their learning.
+Support staff deployment for identified individuals is having a positive impact upon their learning.
 Educational visits and enhancement opportunities have supported children's wider development.
 Individual emotional support provided to children in the form of nurture, is having a positive effect across school.